PabloRuizCuevas/ztask/readme.md

 > ztask log 12 'today' 08:00

 ## 💾 env variables

+For using the program you will need to create a folder called .ztask in your user path and a file called .ztask the path would look something like:

+> C:\\Users\\YOUR USER NAME\\.ztask\\ztask.ini

+Or in Unix based systems:

+> /home/YOUR USER NAME/.ztask/ztask.ini

-you will need to set the following env variables in the env_variables.py file:
+Set the following env variables in the env_variables.py file (copy paste and fill):

-- client_id
-- client_secret
-- refresh_token
-- user_id
+`[variables] client_id = <YOUR CLIENT ID> `

+`client_secret = <YOUR CLIENT SECRET> `

+`refresh_token = <YOUR REFRESH TOKEN>`

+`user_id = <YOUR USER ID>`

+These variables can be found at https://api-console.zoho.eu after creating a self client.

+You can get your refresh_token after getting the grant token.
+Go to self client same web and generate the grant token using the scope:

+`ZohoProjects.tasks.ALL,ZohoProjects.timesheets.ALL,ZohoProjects.projects.ALL,ZohoProjects.portals.READ,ZohoProjects.bugs.ALL`

+Copy the grant_token and execute in the terminal:

+> ztask get_refresh_token <YOUR GRANT TOKEN>

-These variables can be found at https://api-console.zoho.eu, more information at env_variables.py The user_id can be found at zoho projects, clicking in the right corner (user icon)
+The user_id can be found at zoho projects, clicking in the right corner (user icon)

 ## other